kexiZeroing/kexiZeroing.github.io/src/posts/how-does-browser-load-videos.md

 })();
 ```

-> [ffmpeg-online](https://ffmpeg-online.vercel.app) is an online version of ffmpeg based on `ffmpeg.wasm`, which can be used to process audio and video online.
+> - [ffmpeg-online](https://ffmpeg-online.vercel.app) is an online version of ffmpeg based on `ffmpeg.wasm`, which can be used to process audio and video online.
 The most straightforward example `ffmpeg -i input.mp4 output.avi` is used to convert an input media file to a different format.
+> - [ffmpeg-video-processing](https://mayallo.com/video-processing-using-ffmpeg-nodejs) shares examples using FFmpeg to optimize uploaded videos.

 A **[codec](https://api.video/what-is/codec)** is a hardware or software tool that is used to compress (and decompress) video files.
 Codec is a blend of coder/decoder.
 Common video codecs include h.264, h.265, VP8, VP9 and AV1.
 An efficient codec can deliver high-quality video at lower bitrates.